fanpu/website/_posts/2023-09-01-creating-trackback-requests.markdown

 And that's all there is to creating Trackback requests!
 It's actually quite simple, and is just not terribly well-documented.

-Again, please use it responsibly and stay away from any behavior that could be constituted as spamming.
+As a final parting word, a reminder again to please use it *responsibly* and *stay away from any behavior that could be constituted as spamming*.